-As the business owner of a process / person responsible on behalf of the controller, you have to create 'records' (Article 31 of Regulation (EU) 2018/1725 - 'the Regulation') of your EUI's personal data processing operations on a per-process basis.
-This means e.g. one 'record' for selection and recruitment procedures and another one for anti-harassment procedures.
+As the business owner of a process / person responsible on behalf of the controller, you have to keep 'records' (Article 31 of the new Regulation) for all processing operations for personal data in your EUI on a per-process basis.
+This means e.g. one 'record' on how your EUI handles selection and recruitment and another one for your EUI's anti-harassment procedures.

-Part I of the toolkit shows you how to generate these records and related documentation.
-It also shows how to decide whether you need to do a Data Protection Impact Assessment (DPIA).
+Part I of the accountability on the ground toolkit shows you how to generate these records and related documentation.
+It also shows how to decide whether or not you need to do a Data Protection Impact Assessment (DPIA).